pankajminda/FacturaWiki/Create or edit a contact.md

 You can also use accounts to keep track of any vendors you do business with.

-## Create an account
+## Create a contact

-1. Go to Accounts.
+1. Go to Contacts.
 2. Choose New.
 3. Fill in your information.
 Use the handy tooltips as a guide.
 4. Click Save.

-## Edit an account
+## Edit a contact

-1. Go to Sales > Accounts.
+1. Go to Contacts.
 2. Open the account and change the information that you want.
 3. Click Save.